安裝中文字典英文字典辭典工具!

 - Tardigrade - Wikipedia

-Tardigrades ( ˈtɑːrdɪɡreɪdz ⓘ), [1] known colloquially as water bears or moss piglets, [2] are a phylum of eight-legged segmented micro-animals They were first described by the German zoologist Johann August Ephraim Goeze in 1773, who called them Kleiner Wasserbär 'little water bear'
+Tardigrades ( ˈtɑːrdɪɡreɪdz ⓘ), [1] also known as water bears or moss piglets, [2] are a phylum of eight-legged segmented micro-animals They were first described by the German zoologist Johann August Ephraim Goeze in 1773, who called them Kleiner Wasserbär 'little water bear'

 - Tardigrade | Facts Lifespan | Britannica

-Tardigrades are invertebrates belonging to the phylum Tardigrada They are related to arthropods (e g , crustaceans and insects) and nematodes (i e , roundworms) Also known as water bears, tardigrades are known for their appearance and their ability to survive in extreme environments
+Tardigrades are invertebrates belonging to the phylum Tardigrada They are related to arthropods (e g , crustaceans and insects) and nematodes (i e , roundworms)

 - 10 Facts About Tardigrades - Treehugger